Steering committee

 Hannah Rauscher-Spiess

-Bavarian State Natural Science Collections (SNSB), Head of Communications
+Bavarian State Collections of Natural History (SNSB), Head of Communications

 The communications graduate with an M.A. in North American Studies spent six years in Berlin providing strategic advice to federal ministries, including the Federal Ministry for the Environment.
 After moving to Munich, the winner of the Politics Award communicated for pharmaceutical companies and then set up stakeholder processes in the infrastructure sector.
 Her focus is on the development and implementation of strategies and the communication of complex scientific topics.

-She has been Head of Communications at the Bavarian State Natural History Collections (SNSB) since summer 2024.
+She has been Head of Communications at the Bavarian State Collections of Natural History (SNSB) since summer 2024.

-Hannah Rauscher-Spiess, Head of Communications at the Bavarian State Natural History Collections (SNSB)
+Hannah Rauscher-Spiess, Head of Communications at the Bavarian State Collections of Natural History (SNSB)

 Prof. Dr. Jeanne Rubner, Vice President Global Communication and Public Engagement, Academic Director of AHA at the Technical University of Munich